goodtube4u/goodtube/README.md

 - Hide sidebar suggested videos
 - Hide comments
 - Hide AI summaries
+- Hide members only videos (paid channel restricted content)
 - Always play videos from the start
 - Use a black background for the video player (enabled by default)
+- Choose how many videos to show per row on the home page

 *These can be accessed via the custom settings menu.
 You will find this down the bottom right of Youtube when installed.*